Drugmakers slash prices in China to get on reimbursement list

-BEIJING/SHANGHAI, Nov 28 (Reuters) - Drugmakers including Roche and Novartis’ have agreed to cut the prices of some of their newest drugs by an average of 61% in China in order to get on a national reimbursement scheme list, regulators said.
+BEIJING/SHANGHAI (Reuters) - Drugmakers including Roche (ROG.S) and Novartis’ (NOVN.S) have agreed to cut the prices of some of their newest drugs by an average of 61% in China in order to get on a national reimbursement scheme list, regulators said.

 Addition to the list is likely to boost sales volume by opening up markets in smaller and less-affluent Chinese cities, but some industry insiders have cautioned that only offering deep price cuts in China could spark criticism of the drugmakers in other markets.